nebogeo/creative-kids-coding-cornwall/doc/projects/03-skyscraper-tunnels.md

         tree(point(0,0,0),point(0,1,0),5)

-Try running this, it doesn't look too interesting - the problem is that there are far too many branches being drawn.
+Try running this, it doesn't look too interesting - the problem is that there are far too many branches being drawn all on top of each other.
 We can remove some of them using a random chance, let's write a quick function to make this easier:

         def chance(percent):
             return random_range(0,100)<percent